Black Magic Woman: Performances

 Fleetwood Mac's "Black Magic Woman" was released as a single in 1968, and reached number 37 on the UK Singles Chart.
-The song was featured in Fleetwood Mac's live set-lists even after Green had left the band, when it was usually sung by Danny Kirwan.
-During Fleetwood Mac concerts in the early 1970s, the song would often form the basis for the long-mid concert jams.
-However, by the 1987's Shake the Cage Tour, performance of "Black Magic Woman" was blocked by John McVie who felt the song too closely linked to Santana.
-Stevie Nicks performed the song with slight changes in lyrics in the 2018-2019 tour An Evening with Fleetwood Mac.
+After Jeremy Spencer left the band in 1971, Green temporarily returned to fulfill the remaining scheduled dates.
+These performances would include an extended instrumental jam of "Black Magic Woman" that often exceeded the original run-time of the studio recording.
+In his biography of Peter Green, Martin Celmins wrote that the band's performance of "Black Magic Woman" at the Filmore East lasted four hours.
+By the time of 1987's Shake the Cage Tour, performance of "Black Magic Woman" was blocked by John McVie, who felt the song too closely linked to Santana.
+As such, "I Loved Another Woman", another Green composition, was played during that tour instead.
+Stevie Nicks performed "Black Magic Woman" with slight changes in lyrics in the 2018-2019 tour An Evening with Fleetwood Mac.